[?] Subscribe To This Site

 • At weaning, move the doe to a clean cage and leave the kits where they are.
 This reduces the stress in the kits, and may help keep their immune systems from taking a temporary nosedive.

 • Give the kits a few days to adjust to life without the doe, and then disinfect the cage floor.
 We made it easier on ourselves by building a couple extra breeding cages.
 Now we can do a quick switcheroo.
-The kits go first into disinfected carrying cages, and then back into a brand-spanking-clean 36x30 cage.
+The kits go first into disinfected carrying cages, and then back into a brand-spanking-clean 36"x30" cage.
 Takes us all of 5 minutes to get the new cage hung on the PVC rabbit hutch frame.
 The used cage gets scrubbed down, bleached, and allowed to sit out in the UV rays for a few days.

-• What if several babies in a litter come down with pasteurellosis?
-Cull the sick babies AND THE DOE.
-In this case, the doe is most likely an asymptomatic carrier of pasteurellosis.
-If you keep using her, you’ll keep getting sick kits because she keeps showering the babies with germs.
-If we were still growing our herd, we might use the doe to get several more litters, and when the first healthy offspring does were old enough, we’d cull the carrier doe, and place one of her healthy offspring into her (well-bleached) breeding cage.
+If we were still growing our herd, we might use the doe to get several more litters, and when the first healthy female offspring were old enough, we’d cull the carrier doe, and place one of her healthy offspring into her (well-bleached) breeding cage.
 This way, instead of, say, 8 bunnies, we’d have perhaps 16 or 24 to choose from, knowing that a large percentage of these will end up in the crockpot.

 • Although you cull the doe, keep her healthy offspring for use in your breeding program.
 These are the animals with the very strong immune systems that you want locked into your herd.